syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ## Drag

 A **Label** can be displaced from its original position to any preferred location interactively.
 Dragging is disabled by default.
-You can enable label dragging with the `constraints` property of node/connector.
+You can enable label dragging with the `Constraints` property of node/connector.
 The following code illustrates how to enable label **dragging**.

 {% highlight c# %}